-Worldline’s CSR programme includes a KPI, demonstrating the percentage of concerned suppliers (sourcing minerals) that report on the origin of the source of their conflict minerals (3TG).
-In 2021 it concerns 97% of the suppliers.
+The TRUST programme included a KPI, demonstrating the percentage of concerned suppliers (sourcing minerals) that report on the origin of the source of their conflict minerals (3TG).
+In 2022 it concerned 75% of the suppliers.
 If the suppliers are sourcing from a non-compliant smelter (RMI classification), they are required to set up an action plan to correct this.

 Supply chain due diligence describes the efforts taken to investigate a potential supplier and regularly assess existing suppliers.
 Its objective is to discover any corruption / ethical / human rights abuse / extra-financial risks associated with the potential or existing supplier in order to ensure integrity within the supply chain.

 Due diligence on suppliers is initiated from the on-boarding phase with a thorough screening (financial and non-financial) and checking that assesses supplier risks.
-Follow-ups are organised according to the level of risk identified.
-EcoVadis assessment is triggered for strategic suppliers in order to more closely monitor their CSR performance.
+EcoVadis evaluation, a third-party sustainability performance assessor, is triggered for strategic suppliers in order to more closely monitor their CSR performance.

-In order to assess the CSR practices and mitigate the risks of our key suppliers (Strategic and Monitored), we have implemented our own EcoVadis supply chain platform, inviting our key suppliers (tier 1) to be assessed by EcoVadis and share their scorecard in our platform.
+In order to assess the CSR practices and mitigate the risks of our key suppliers (Strategic), we have implemented our own EcoVadis supply chain platform, inviting our key suppliers to be assessed by EcoVadis and share their scorecard in our platform.

-In 2021, 84 different suppliers (at parent company level) were assessed by EcoVadis in the Worldline platform, representing 74% of the Strategic suppliers and 86% of the total spending of these Strategic suppliers.
-The average score of Worldline suppliers assessed was 61.7/100, above the average score of all companies assessed by EcoVadis globally.
-100% of Worldline’s suppliers evaluated by EcoVadis with a score below 45 (7 suppliers) had an action plan to solve critical findings identified.
+In 2022, 119 different suppliers (at parent company level) were assessed by EcoVadis in the Ingenico platform, representing 46% of the Strategic suppliers.
+100% of Ingenico’s suppliers evaluated by EcoVadis with a score below 45 (51) had an action plan to solve critical findings identified.

-In 2021, 94.7 % employees have been trained to the Code of Ethics in a E-learning format.
+In 2022, 75 % employees have been trained to the Code of Ethics in an E-learning format

-Worldline is globally recognised as a sector leader for its Corporate Social Responsibility programme.
-We understand that slavery and human trafficking risks may pose a threat to international firms and are constantly evolving in the current global environment.
+Ingenico aims at becoming a recognized sector leader for its Corporate Social Responsibility programme.
+We understand that modern slavery and human trafficking risks may pose a threat to international firms and are constantly evolving in the current global environment.
 For this reason, each of the measures and policies described in this statement shall continue to be applied on an ongoing basis.

-This statement constitutes our Group's slavery and human trafficking statement for the period between the 1st of January 2021 up to and including the 31st of December 2021 pursuant to the United Kingdom Modern Slavery Act 2015 and the Australian Modern Slavery Act 2018.
+This statement constitutes Ingenico’s modern slavery and human trafficking statement for the period between the 1st of January 2022 up to and including the 31st of December 2022 pursuant to the United Kingdom Modern Slavery Act 2015 and the Australian Modern Slavery Act 2018.